Trampoline at Tokyo 2020

 Trampoline routines are planned to demonstrate a variety of forward and backward twisting and non-twisting elements.
 In all positions, the feet and legs should be kept together with feet and toes pointed.

-Since the sport’s debut at Sydney 2000, Canada has won six Olympic medals, including putting a woman on the podium in each of the first four Games.
-Karen Cockburn is the most decorated athlete in the world with her three Olympic medals, two silver and one bronze.
+Since the sport’s debut at Sydney 2000, Canada has won seven Olympic medals, highlighted by having a woman on the podium at the first five Games.
+Rosie MacLennan is Canada’s only Olympic gold medallist in trampoline, taking the title at London 2012 and again at Rio 2016.
+She made history at the latter, becoming the first trampolinist to win back-to-back Olympic gold medals.
+Her victory also made her the first Canadian woman to win two gold medals in an individual event at the summer Games and the first Canadian athlete to successfully defend an Olympic title at the summer Games.
+Karen Cockburn is the most decorated female trampolinist in the world with her three Olympic medals, two silver and one bronze.
 Her future husband Mathieu Turgeon also reached the podium in Sydney.
-Rosie MacLennan is Canada’s only Olympic gold medallist in trampoline, taking the title at London 2012.
 Employing his “go big or go home philosophy”, Jason Burnett worked his way to a silver medal finish at Beijing 2008.

 |Individual - Women||Rosannagh MacLennan||Gold||2012 London|